cdoremus/todos-deno-saaskit/docs/production_deployment.md

   - customers table
 - Click on the Database button on the Supabase dashboard
 - Select Tables icon -> Create New Table
-- Create todos and cusomers tables
+- Create todos and customers tables

 ### Setting up Supabase Auth